-Report launch: Promoting Competition in Digital Financial Services
+New report: Promoting Competition in Digital Financial Services

-Join us on 17 June from 12pm BST for the official launch of a new report examining how public and financial authorities can foster more competitive digital financial services (DFS) markets and, in turn, support capital formation and economic development in emerging markets and developing economies (EMDEs).
+On 17 June 2026, we launched a report examining how public and financial authorities can foster more competitive digital financial services (DFS) markets and, in turn, support capital formation and economic development in emerging markets and developing economies (EMDEs).
+This report is a collaborative initiative between the Cambridge Centre for Alternative Finance and Financial Innovation for Impact, with support from the Foreign, Commonwealth & Development Office.

 The emergence and growth of new digital financial services providers are reshaping competitive dynamics within financial systems, creating new opportunities for innovation, financial inclusion, and economic growth.
 Yet the benefits of increased competition do not arise automatically.